 This week, matrix.org identified that their server infrastructure got compromised.
 Matrix.org is the reference server of the open Matrix protocol used for real-time communication.
-People reacted differently: some tried to defend matrix.org since it is offering an open and decentralized communication platform, others stated that matrix.org is a security mess, and that they will stay with XMPP or their favorite instant messaging protocol.
-While matrix.org still recovers from the data breach, it seems to be already clear that this breach was possible due to human error and organizational shortcomings.
+People reacted differently: some tried to defend matrix.org since it offers an open and decentralized communication platform; others stated that matrix.org is a security mess and that they will stay with XMPP or their favorite instant messaging protocol.
+While matrix.org still recovers from the data breach, it seems clear that this breach was possible due to human error and organizational shortcomings.

-In this article, we discuss lessons learned from the matrix.org data breach that are important for everyone.
+In this article, we discuss lessons learned from the matrix.org data breach that are relevant for everyone.